-6. Staffing.
-The DLN "Blended Learning & The Teaching Profession" infographic states, "Blended learning can create new career opportunities and improved conditions for teachers.
-As student roles evolve within a more personalized, tech-rich learning environment, teacher roles should evolve accordingly."
+... look for smart content: engaging, standardsaligned materials with embedded assessments.
+"Blended learning can create new career opportunities and improved conditions for teachers.
+As student roles evolve within a more personalized, techrich learning environment, teacher roles should evolve accordingly." -Digital Learning Now!

+Implementing blended learning requires tight integration of academic, technology, safety and security, and financial strands-you simply cannot communicate enough. improved conditions for teachers.
+As student roles evolve within a more personalized, techrich learning environment, teacher roles should evolve accordingly."
 One of the advantages of blended learning and the use of software with a strong, built-in curriculum is that in both the lab rotation and classroom rotation models, it creates the opportunity to use paraprofessionals to assist students and free teacher time.
 Public Impact has outlined a variety of strategies to extend the reach of effective teachers using technology and to create an Opportunity Culture.
-Most of the strategies require grade-span or school-wide collaboration.
+Most of the strategies require gradespan or school-wide collaboration.
 They create a differentiated staffing model that allows multiple entry points, strong support for new teachers, and a career ladder of leadership opportunities.